Miszion/backend-test/README.md

 1. Make sure you have node installed on your local machine.
 2. run `node server.js` to host the API on your localhost.
+3. This code can be used in combination with the restaurant-vote-frontend repo located at https://github.com/Miszion/restaurant-vote-frontend